balena-io-modules/jellyschema/NOTES.md

 * use `valico` to validate the json schemas in tests
 * use `repo.yaml`

-Compiler phases:
-* phases (traits + eventually macros, see `Validate` trait): - effectively compilation-level state machine
-  * deserialize from yaml - in general this creates values, other phases have references to them
-  * normalize (e.g. copy title into value if needed)
-  * trim (e.g. strip empty objects)
-  * validate
-  * serialize

 Spec notes:
 * password field - should it have associated `UIObject` widget ?